 Jordan's industrial growth was at its peak between 2010 and 2015 due to strong interest from foreign investment, with 85% of financing at that time channelled towards the sector's development.
-In this period, the quality of production in Jordan was very competitive, which made it accessible to more than 120 markets worldwide, m aking up more than 90% of national exports.
-In 2011, in order to accommodate and supp ort this industrial expansion, the local government successfully developed a long-term land-use master plan for Amman, including an Industrial Lands Policy Industry is one of the contributors to economic (ILP).
-The policy has identified the following growth and employment in Jordan, contributing areas in the city with appropriate infrastructure, 23.5% of GDP and employing 250,000 people environmental absorption capacity, and access at 17,000 enterprises across the country in to markets to accommodate new and existing 2022.
-Four major industrial sectors include industries for decad es to follow, namely transformative industries, extractives, water, Sahab, Al Muwaqqar Industrial Area, Al Qastal employment and equality challenges, with 20% Findings from the 20 18 Census of of the industrial labour force nationally being Establishments indic ate that the majority of businesses in Jordan were located in the capital governorate, where Amman is located According to the Department of Statistics, (74,877), followed by Zarga (24,416), Irbid manufacturing accounted for 10% of (26,145), and Balqa (11,291) (figure 22).
-In employment in 2018.
-Other major employment addition, 84.34% of businesses with a declared sectors included public administration (18.5%), capital of more than approximately JD 500,000 wholesale and ret ail trade (16.7%), and were concentrated in the capital governorate,
+In this period, the quality of production in Jordan was very competitive, which made it accessible to more than 120 markets worldwide, making up more than 90% of national exports.
+In 2011, in order to accommodate and support this industrial expansion, the local government successfully developed a long-term land-use master plan for Amman, including an Industrial Lands Policy (ILP).
+The policy has identified the following areas in the city with appropriate infrastructure, environmental absorption capacity, and access to markets to accommodate new and existing industries for decades to follow, namely Sahab, Al Muwaggar Industrial Area, Al Qastal Industrial Area, and Al Jeezah Industrial Area.

+Findings from the 2018 Census Establishments indicate that the majority of businesses in Jordan were located in the capital governorate, where Amman is located (74,877), followed by Zarga (24,416), Irbid (26,145), and Balqa (11,291) (figure 22).
+In addition, 84.34% of businesses with a declared capital of more than approximately JD 500,000 were concentrated in the capital governorate,